Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Model

-Equations~\ref{eq:rep} have a very simple interpretation.
-Indeed, the first term suggests that a probability of a playing a particular pure strategy increases with a rate proportional to the overall efficiency of that strategy.
+Equations~\ref{eq:rep} describe the mutual adaptation of interacting, Q--learning agents, and allow a very simple interpretation.
+Indeed, the first term indicates that a probability of a playing a particular pure strategy increases with a rate proportional to the overall efficiency of that strategy.
 This is reminiscent of of fitness-based selection mechanism in population biology.
-The second term, on the other hand, does not have a direct analogue in population biology, and describes the agents' tendency to {\em randomize} over the strategies.
+The second, entropic term, on the other hand, does not have a direct analogue in population biology~\cite{Sato2003,Tuyls2003}.
+This term is due to the Boltzmann selection mechanism, and thus, describes the agents' tendency to explore sub--optimal (in the sense of their Q--function) strategies.
+Note that for $T=0$ the entropic term disappears and the system reduces to the conventional continuous--strategy replicator dynamics~\cite{Oechssler2001}.
+With a slight misuse of terminology, we will refer to Equations~\ref{eq:rep} as {\em replicator dynamics} even for $T>0$, when the entropic term is present.